serayuzgur/crates/README.md

 - `crates.indexServerURL`: Specify a custom URL for the crates.io index server.
 The default value connects to the official index.

-- `crates.useLocalCargoIndex`: Activate this option to use a local cargo repository.

-- `crates.localCargoIndexHash`: Define the hash path for the crates.io index.
-By default, it uses the official index.
-This option supports registry source mirror setups with source replacement.

 - `crates.errorDecorator`: Customize the text displayed when a dependency has errors.
 The default is `❗️❗️❗`.

 - `crates.compatibleDecorator`: Define the text template to show when a dependency is semver compatible. `${version}` will be replaced by the latest version info.
 The default is `✅`.